devdicated/exekutor/README.md

 - `options` – The custom Exekutor options for this job.
 - `payload` – The active job payload for this job.
 - `scheduled_at` – The time this job was meant to be executed.

-### Error handling

-You can use a hook to inform your error monitoring tool about any errors.
-If you want to add your favorite monitoring tool as a plugin, feel free to open a PR!

 ## Running a worker from Ruby